What Are Vertices, Faces And Edges? Explained For Primary School

 A prism is a solid object, geometric shape or polyhedron where the faces of both ends are the same shape.
 As such, students will come across many types of prisms throughout their schooling.
 Common ones include cubes, cuboids, triangular prisms, pentagonal prisms and hexagonal prisms.

-When will my child learn about vertices, faces and edges in primary school?
+When do children learn about vertices, faces and edges in primary school?

 Children need to be formally introduced to the vocabulary of vertices, faces and edges in Year 2 when studying geometry.
 However, teachers may make the choice to introduce this vocabulary earlier on.